fbpx

 1. Lack of physical boundaries

-You ever been in a discussion with someone who keeps touching your arm or shoulder?
+Have you ever been in a discussion with someone who keeps touching your arm or shoulder?
 Most times it is very uncomfortable.
 It’s even worse when it’s a person of the other gender doing it.
 Such actions lead to complications because it’s possible that the person did not have sexual intentions but on the other hand it’s uncommon for a man to talk to another man in the office in the same manner.

 Another sexist thing that male colleagues subject their female counterparts to is constant remarks on women’s bodies.
-Women will often get questions on their pregnancy status every time that they have a glow, stomach upsets or gain weight.
+Women will often get questions about their pregnancy status every time they have a glow, stomach upsets or gain weight.
 In the workplace, such remarks are not okay.
 How Companies Can Protect Their Workers From Sexual Harassment

 1. Demeaning women’s opinions

 A majority of women can attest to having been in a situation at the workplace where their opinion has been devalued.
-It is especially annoying when men assume that just because you are a woman then you know nothing about a certain topic like cars, sports.
+It is especially annoying when men assume that just because you are a woman then you know nothing about a certain topic like cars, or sports.
 The men then mansplain things in a very condescending way.

 Additionally, it is also common for women to go through men in order for their ideas to be heard.
 In many offices, because men have a more influential voice, women have to first present an idea to another man so that he can voice it.